-If the facility is cleaned and disinfected by a 3rd party Building Service Provider (BSC), the organization must discuss with the BSC how the BSC will conform to the requirements of this program.
+If the facility is cleaned and disinfected by a 3rd party Building Service Provider (BSC), the organization must discuss with the BSC how the BSC will conform to the goals of this program.

-Setting goals and objectives is an integral part of the planning for the organization's GBAC STARTM Program.
+Setting goals and objectives is an integral part of the planning for the organization's GBAC STAR Facility Accreditation Program.
 An organization's goals and objectives should include its commitments to continuously improve the organization's performance regarding cleaning, disinfection, and infectious disease prevention practices.

-Goals and objectives related to the GBAC STARTM Program should be defined, documented, and communicated to all relevant parties.
-As part of this process, a gap analysis is recommended to identify any gaps, areas for improvement, or deficiencies, and objectives prioritized based on the outcome of the GBAC STARTM Program gap analysis, risk assessments, and customer feedback/requirements.
+Goals and objectives related to the GBAC STAR Facility Accreditation Program should be defined, documented, and communicated to all relevant parties as part of this process, a gap analysis is recommended to identify areas for improvement, deficiencies, and objectives that can be prioritized based on the risk assessments, customer feedback, and other requirements.
 The objectives should lead to agreed-upon milestones to ensure measurable progress.
-These documented goals - along with measurable results - should be communicated to stakeholders as an assessment of the progress of the implemented GBAC STARTM Program.
+These documented goals - along with measurable results - should be communicated to stakeholders as an assessment of the progress of the implemented GBAC STAR Facility Accreditation Program.

-The process of setting and reviewing objectives and implementing plans to achieve them provides a mechanism for the organization to continually improve its GBAC STARTM Program and to improve its performance within the program.
+The process of setting and reviewing objectives and implementing plans to achieve them provides a mechanism for the organization to continually improve its GBAC STAR Facility Accreditation Program and to improve its performance within the program.